nmlgc/ReC98/CONTRIBUTING.md

 * ZUN's original build of the decompiled game is correctly installed and accessible, together with all its original data files.
 * No files of this installation were modified.
+* All configuration or score files are in a state that ZUN's original code could have written, and weren't modified externally (or at least not beyond these constraints).
+  * All score values representable within the original score file format should be considered valid and possible, regardless of whether they can be realistically reached in actual gameplay of the unmodded original game.
+    Hence, rendering issues caused by excessively high scores are bugs, not landmines.
 * All files can be read as intended without I/O errors.
 * The game runs on a clean PC-98 DOS system that matches the official minimum system requirements, with enough free memory.